Optimizing Data Augmentation Policy Through Random Unidimensional Search: Abstract

 \section{Abstract}

-It is no secret amongst deep learning researchers that finding the optimal data augmentation strategy during training can mean the difference between state-of-the-art performance and a run-of-the-mill result.
-To that end, the community has seen many efforts to automate the process of finding the perfect augmentation procedure for any task at hand.
+{It is no secret among deep learning researchers that finding the optimal data augmentation strategy during training can mean the difference between state-of-the-art performance and a run-of-the-mill result.
+To that end, the AI community has seen many efforts to automate the process of finding the perfect augmentation procedure for any task at hand.
 Unfortunately, even recent cutting-edge methods bring massive computational overhead, requiring as many as 100 full model trainings to settle on an ideal configuration.
-We show how to achieve equivalent performance in just 6: with Random Unidimensional Augmentation.
+We show how to achieve equivalent performance using just 6 trainings with Random Unidimensional Augmentation.
+Source code is available at \url{https://github.com/fastestimator/RUA/tree/v1.0}.}